Spend a Summer Studying in Leiden

 Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

-Two back-to-back sessions — Summer 1 (June 2-27) and Summer 2 (June 30-July 25) — will be offered at each of these vibrant locations.
+Two back-to-back sessions — Summer 1 (June 8 - July 3) and Summer 2 (July 6 - July 31) — will be offered at each of these vibrant locations.
 Each four-week session will host thematic programs comprised of a three-credit core course and a one-credit experiential learning course.

 Leiden campus with group of students in front